lucaorio/sketch-styles-generator/readme.md

 * Sketch appends a ` Style` suffix to the name of **every style** you try to create 😫
 * Craft and other tools generate guidelines that may not **fit your app styling** 🤔

-If you experienced at least one of the problems above, you know how painful the boostrap of a *design system* can be.
+If you experienced at least one of the problems above, you know how painful the bootstrap of a *design system* can be.
 The manual creation, renaming and double-check of every Shared Style is a slow process.
 And time is a precious resource (aka *we got a lot of shit to do*).

 **Sketch Styles Generator** allows you to select any amount of layers (text, shapes, or all of them at once), and generate multiple Shared Styles named exactly like the layer itself.
 Have a look at the [usage](#usage) section to know more about how to use it.